activescott/home-infra/containers/home-assistant/README.md

 ## Groups

 Groups work good for conditions and checking a single state, but are hard to work with to understand what happened in a trigger.
 For example, `group.perimeter_sensors` is a great way to check if every perimeter sensor is closed/off.
 However, when using it as a trigger, you cant tell in the automation's event trigger data _which_ sensor triggered it (only that the group state changed).

+## TODO / Roadmap

+* [ ] It appears that home-assistant prefers docker users use the container from https://github.com/zwave-js/zwavejs2mqtt.
+I have no idea why I didn't see this before and ended up creating my own.